the move movement

 Read More

-Ben moves for fun and friendship
+Ben moves for friendship

 sauce creative sauce creative

-Ben moves for fun and friendship
+Ben moves for friendship

 Read More

-Ambroise moves for strength and confidence
+Ambroise moves for belief

 sauce creative sauce creative

-Ambroise moves for strength and confidence
+Ambroise moves for belief

 Read More

-Geoff moves for physical, mental and spiritual balance
+Geoff moves for balance

 sauce creative sauce creative

-Geoff moves for physical, mental and spiritual balance
+Geoff moves for balance

 “There’s the thrill of doing it, the feeling of accomplishment, and the feeling of well-being after.
 I want other people to share in that joy.”